pingcap/docs/tidb-cloud/migrate-from-op-tidb.md

     For more information, see [Manage TiCDC Cluster and Replication Tasks](https://docs.pingcap.com/tidb/stable/manage-ticdc).

-5. Reopen the GC mechanism in the upstream cluster.
-After checking the incremental replication, and there is no error or delay in replication, enable the GC mechanism to resume the garbage collection function of the cluster.
+5. Enable the GC mechanism again in the upstream cluster.
+If no error or delay is found in incremental replication, enable the GC mechanism to resume garbage collection of the cluster.

     ```sql
     mysql > SET GLOBAL tidb_gc_enable = TRUE;